alej0varas/fmapy/Readme.rst

    f - favourite song
    h - hate song
    p - pause/unpause
-   i - info
-   o - toggle play only new/play all( default is to play all) q - quit
+   i - toggle: play all/new (default is to play all) o - toggle: all/instrumental (default is to play all) q - quit